Introducing… ETSI’s Technical Committee: CYBER

 Recent work focuses on protecting identity of devices and users, inspired by industry’s need for GDPR compliance.
 Much connectivity currently operates on all-or-nothing trust; you connect your device to a network and it has to be trusted completely, or not at all (and then it doesn’t work!)
 TS 103 486 describes how devices can be discovered pseudonymously and builds a more nuanced trust establishment mechanism.

-IoT security and privacy
+Consumer Mobile and IoT security and privacy

 As more devices in our homes connect to the internet and as people entrust their personal data to an increasing number of services, the cybersecurity of the Internet of Things is becoming a growing concern.
 Poorly secured products threaten consumer’s privacy and some devices are exploited to launch large-scale DDoS cyber attacks.